Anth0o0/Yocto_meta_layers/README.md

 The goal of the project is to learn to use Yocto with their recipes and meta-layers.

-I've install packages useful for Yocto, then create Yocto environment and ading recipes:
+I've installed packages useful for Yocto, then created Yocto environment and added recipes:
 ![2021-05-14_19-30](https://user-images.githubusercontent.com/72147223/118409199-7be03c80-b689-11eb-807b-0b7fdcc09cce.png)

 to get Build file like this :
 ![2021-05-13_18-30](https://user-images.githubusercontent.com/72147223/118409145-50f5e880-b689-11eb-894f-44af49130eb9.png)

-I created new folder nammed recipes-ynov-rpi4/images where i created hello.c file and hello-world_1.0.bb.
+I created new folder nammed recipes-ynov-rpi4/images where I created hello.c file and hello-world_1.0.bb.

 To run build configuration : bitbake build ynov-rpi-image.bb